-Fairly common to common in mostly open country, from wild moorland to rough grassland and weedy patches in urban areas.
+Small finch of open country, from wild moorland to rough grassland and weedy patches in urban areas.
 Like other finches, often forms flocks in autumn and winter; does not usually visit garden feeders.
 Generally looks small and rather dull, unless male is seen well, when reddish breast, gray head, and rusty-brown back are a distinctive combination.
 Drab female best identified by face pattern: broad pale crescents above and below eyes, and pale cheek patch.
-Also note small gray bill, whitish wing and tail flashes like male.
+Listen for musical twittering song and dry tittering calls, often given in flight.